QGenome - a useful tool for families with Inherited Cardiac Conditions (ICC)

 QGenome is a clinical decision aid designed to help clinicians in busy settings determine specialist referral eligibility and/or eligibility for genomic testing.
 The overarching aim of the application is to provide families with shorter waiting times for a rare disease diagnosis and enable equity of “genomics care” for individuals across the UK, through standardised genomic testing and referral pathways.

-The Respiratory clinician uses QGenome on their smartphone, which confirms that Mark should be referred to a specialised ICC service/Clinical Genetics for further assessment.
+The Respiratory clinician uses QGenome on their smartphone, which suggests that Mark should be referred to a specialised ICC service/Clinical Genetics for further assessment.
 The clinician makes a referral on Mark’s behalf by generating a pdf copy of his QGenome risk assessment in the app and emailing it together with Mark’s details to the ICC service/Clinical Genetics.

 The ICC clinician and Clinical Geneticist review Mark in clinic.
 Cardiac (heart) investigations reveal normal aortic root diameter for his age and height.
 QGenome’s ‘Aortopathy - Genomic testing workflow’ suggests there may be an inherited cause for his clinical features and highlights his eligibility for genomic testing via the ‘Thoracic aortic aneurysm or dissection’ gene panel.